-Regulations in Respect of Genetically Modified Organisms21
+Regulations in Respect of Genetically Modified Organisms

-- o the Genetically Modified Organisms (Contained Use) Regulations 2001 and 2010; - o the Genetically Modified Organisms (Deliberate Release) Regulations 2003
+- o the Genetically Modified Organisms (Contained Use) Regulations (2001 2010); - o the Genetically Modified Organisms (Deliberate Release) Regulations 2003 - o the Genetically Modified Organisms (Transboundary Movement) Regulations, 2004

 The Environmental Protection Agency (EPA) is the "regulator" or Competent Authority in Ireland for the implementation of the Genetically Modified Organism (GMO) Regulations on the contained use and the deliberate release of GMOs into the environment.
-In practice this means that anyone planning to use a GMO in a laboratory (contained use) or as part of a field/clinical trial (deliberate release into the environment) must first obtain consent from the EPA.
+In practice this means that anyone planning to use a GMO in a laboratory (contained use) or as part of a field/clinical trial (deliberate release into the environment) or for any purpose other than placing on the market, must first obtain consent from the EPA.
 The EPA also has remit for the transboundary movement of GMOs.
 Genetically Modified Organisms are defined as bacteria, viruses, fungi, plant and animal cells, plants and animals capable of replication or of transferring genetic material in which the genetic material has been altered in a way that does not occur naturally by mating or natural recombination.

-There are a total of 676 registered users on the EPA register of GMO users in Ireland.
-97% of these users work with Class 1/2 GMMs and GMOs (GM plants and GM animals).
-86% of the contained use activities take place in academia while 14% take place in manufacturing facilities or state owned research facilities.
-There are five (5) registered Class 3 GMM users and to date, the Agency has not received any Class 4 GMM notifications.
+There are a total of 757 registered users on the EPA register of GMO users in Ireland.
+99% of these users work with Class 1/2 GMMs and GMOs (GM plants and GM animals).
+84% of the contained use activities take place in academia while 15% take place in manufacturing facilities or state-owned research facilities.
+There are six (6) registered Class 3 GMM users and to date, the Agency has not received any Class 4 GMM notifications.